 When planning the content of your agency's social media policy, we recommend that you:

-- include information and records management guidance for social media
+- include information management guidance for social media

-- involve records management staff in the development of the social media policy
+- involve information management staff in the development of the social media policy.

 Sample social media policy statement